-The board of directors determines how the meeting will be held and must ensure that it is run in a satisfactory manner, cf. Asal \S 5-8.
+The board of directors determines how the meeting will be held and must ensure that it is run in a satisfactory manner, cf. Asal § 5-8.
 Physical and electronic participation in a general meeting have the same standing.
-If a general meeting is held as an electronic meeting, there must be systems which ensure compliance with the statutory provisions regarding general meetings, as well as with the requirements in respect of the confirmation of electronic voting, cf. Asal \S 5-8, fourth paragraph, and 5-8a.
-Similarly, Asal. \S 5-8(b) permits the company to make provision in its articles of association for shareholders to submit votes in writing, including by means of electronic communication, for a specified period prior to the general meeting.
+If a general meeting is held as an electronic meeting, there must be systems which ensure compliance with the statutory provisions regarding general meetings, as well as with the requirements in respect of the confirmation of electronic voting, cf. Asal § 5-8, fourth paragraph, and 5-8a.
+Similarly, Asal. § 5-8(b) permits the company to make provision in its articles of association for shareholders to submit votes in writing, including by means of electronic communication, for a specified period prior to the general meeting.
 The Act stipulates that this is conditional on the use of a satisfactory means to authenticate the transmitters of messages.

 The chairman of the board of directors and the chief executive officer must attend a general meeting unless there are valid reasons for being absent cf. Asal. § 5-5.
 Other members of the board of directors may attend a general meeting.
 If a general meeting is held as a physical meeting, the chairman and chief executive officer must be present at the physical meeting.
+Other board members may participate electronically even if the general meeting is held as a physical meeting.
 The auditor must attend the general meeting if the business that is to be transacted is of such a nature that his or her attendance must be regarded as necessary, cf. Asal. § 7-5.
-The general meeting is declared open by the chairman of the board of directors, or a person appointed by the board of directors, cf. Asal. § 5-12.
+Such participation may take place electronically, but the board may nevertheless require the auditor to attend in person if the general meeting is held as a physical meeting.
+The general meeting is declared open by the chairman of the board of directors, cf. Asal. § 5-12.
 If the company has a corporate assembly, the general meeting is declared open by the chairman of the corporate assembly or a person appointed by the corporate assembly.
 If the articles of association stipulate who shall be chairman of the general meeting, the general meeting is declared open by the chairman so appointed.
 Shareholders representing more than one twentieth of the share capital can, no later than seven days before the general meeting is to be held, demand that the county court shall appoint a person who is to open the general meeting, cf. Asal. § 5-12, second paragraph.

 The company must publicly disclose on its website the results of voting at the general meeting no later than 15 days after the date of the general meeting, cf. General Meeting Regulations § 4.
-Following a general meeting, the company must immediately announce that the meeting has been held. cf. the Issuer Rules.
-Oslo Rule Book II, Section 4.6.2 (4).
+Following a general meeting, the company must immediately announce that the meeting has been held, cf. the Issuer Rules, Oslo Rule Book II, Section 4.6.2 (4).